 - If the nature of the PGR’s project has changed significantly in terms of scope, direction or topic such that the supervisory arrangements or the project itself may no longer be viable you should discuss this with the PGR, the team and the Associate Head of Department (Research) or equivalent as soon as possible.
 It is not appropriate to leave the PGR without adequate supervision for any length of time.

 Questions about the workload bundle allocation for a PGR you supervise

 - Each PGR has an annual WLB allocation attached.
 Currently, this is 30 WLB for full-time and 20 for part-time PGRs.
 It is up to the supervisory team to agree how these bundles will be allocated, but this should follow Faculty practice, and normally the DoS will receive the majority, with the remainder being divided between the remaining supervisors, according the level of their involvement (eg 20:10 for a DoS and one supervisor, or 20:5:5 where there are three on the team).

-- Contact the relevant Faculty-facing Graduate School Officer in the first instance, and note that the practice differs across faculties.
+- Contact the Graduate School in the first instance, and note that the practice differs across faculties.
 We may also need to liaise with Planning Partners if the allocation needs changing.